agri-gaia/seerep/README.md

 The general [MkDocs](https://www.mkdocs.org/) based documentation of this project is available [here](https://agri-gaia.github.io/seerep/mkdocs/home/).
-There the general architecture is described, installation instructions are given and basic tutorials are given.
+There the general architecture is described, installation instructions and basic tutorials are given.

 The [Doxygen](https://doxygen.nl/) based code documentation can be found [here](https://agri-gaia.github.io/seerep/doxygen).